Entitled Mom And Daughter Stop Their Neighbor To Demand Candy - Not Knowing His Candy Bag Contained Used Cat Litter

 OP's mom took offense to the entitled lady's yelling.
 She informed her that they had security cameras on their property.
 She could check if she told the correct version of events and threatened to call the cops if she lied and trespassed on their property.
 Mom and daughter left, unwilling to test their luck with law enforcement.

 This incident also reflects a broader social trend where individuals feel increasingly comfortable demanding what they perceive as their 'rights.'
-Research shows that this behavior can be exacerbated by social media, where comparisons and a sense of deservingness often lead to unrealistic expectations.
+This behavior can be exacerbated by social media, where comparisons and a sense of deservingness often lead to unrealistic expectations.
 When individuals see others receiving rewards or recognition, they may feel justified in making demands in their own lives.

 Encouraging a culture of gratitude and appreciation for what one has can help counteract these entitlement behaviors.